 Zillow is such a dominant player in listings and home shopper searches that you really can’t ignore it.
 Create a free agent profile where you can sync your listings, give personal and brand information, get reviews, and show your sales history.

-The big consideration is if you want to pay Zillow to become a primer agent.
+The big consideration is if you want to pay Zillow to become a premier agent.
 The main advantage to becoming a primer agent is that you get listed along with the listing agent on properties in your zip code.
 If you have a strong profile with many positive reviews, it can earn you more opportunities that result in more exposure for your brand and personal listings.

 A look through real estate agent forums shows mixed feelings about Zillow primer agent.
 Most people get the best leads from being the listing agent.